Amanda was raised with dogs and has kept dogs all her life. "Dogs aren't just pets," she says, "They're workmates, friends, and family."

-The Amazing Skills of Search-and-Rescue Dogs
+The Amazing Skills of Search and Rescue Dogs

-Most people know about the lifesaving work of search-and-rescue dogs through shows they've seen on television.
+Most people know about the lifesaving work of search and rescue dogs through shows they've seen on television.
 There are famous fictional dogs like Lassie and occasional documentaries about the real lives of these canine heroes.
 A dog's extraordinary intelligence, powerful sense of smell, and willingness to help make it the ideal animal for this kind of work.
 Few people understand the full range of skills these dogs are trained to use in rescue situations.

-Dogs are often portrayed as sniffing the air or familiarizing themselves with an individual's odor by sniffing an item of clothing which carries that person's unique scent.
+Dogs are often portrayed as sniffing the air or familiarizing themselves with an individual's odor by sniffing an item of clothing that carries that person's unique scent.
 In theory, any dog would be capable of picking up both an airborne scent and following a land trail.
 In practice, however, professional dog handlers train the animals to specialize in one or other of several tracking disciplines.
-Search-and-rescue teams may include:

-- air-scent dogs
+- Air-scent dogs

-- trailing dogs
+- Trailing dogs

-- tracking dogs
+- Tracking dogs

-- disaster dogs
+- Disaster dogs

-- cadaver dogs
+- Cadaver dogs

-- water-search dogs
+- Water-search dogs

-- and avalanche dogs
+- Avalanche dogs

 Search-and-Rescue Dog Documentary